loggi/redis-schematics/README.rst

 There are several ways to implement complex objects persitence on a key-value-set database such as redis.
 The best way to do it depends on your application constraints.
-We think that providing a good abstraction for your application is to allow you to choose which abstraction you want to use.
+We think that providing a good storage model for your application is to allow you to choose which abstraction you want to use.
 Below you can find a comparison on different provided abstraction layers.